JBZoo/CSV-Blueprint/README.md

       - name: Validate CSV file
         uses: jbzoo/csv-blueprint@master
         with:
-          csv: tests/fixtures/demo.csv
+          csv: tests/**/*.csv
-          schema: tests/schemas/demo_invalid.yml
+          schema: tests/schema.yml
-          report: table     # Optional.
+          # Optional.
 Default is "github".
-Available options: text, table, github
+Available options: text, table, github, etc
+          report: table
 ```
 **Note**.
 Report format for GitHub Actions is `github` by default.
-[GitHub Actions friendly](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-warning-message).
+See [GitHub Actions friendly](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-warning-message) and [PR as a live demo](https://github.com/JBZoo/Csv-Blueprint-Demo/pull/1/files).

 This allows you to see bugs in the GitHub interface at the PR level.
 That is, the error will be shown in a specific place in the CSV file right in diff of your Pull Requests!
+[See example]((https://github.com/JBZoo/Csv-Blueprint-Demo/pull/1/files).

 ![GitHub Actions - PR](.github/assets/github-actions-pr.png)